+The PaintVarSolid format uses a base/sequence scheme to index into mapping data.
+Also, applying variation deltas to an F2DOT14 value requires special handling.
+See 5.7.11.4 for details.

 Formats 4 and 5: PaintLinearGradient, PaintVarLinearGradient

 Formats 4 and 5 are used to specify a linear gradient fill.
-Format 4 allows for variation of color stop positions or of alpha in a variable font; format 5 provides a more compact representation when variation is not required.
+Format 5 allows for variation of color stop positions or of alpha in a variable font; format 4 provides a more compact representation when variation is not required.
 Format 5 shall not be used in non-variable fonts or if the COLR table does not have an ItemVariationStore subtable.